 In addition to her conference experiences, Donna has been interviewed by New Jersey radio and television shows, including WCTC-NJ and “The Pet Stop” on “News12 NJTV.”

-Friends of Nikki hosts monthly meetings which often include workshops and guest speakers, with to help pet parents learn about grief and health and holistic pet care.
+Friends of Nikki hosts monthly meetings which often include workshops and guest speakers, to help pet parents learn about grief and health and holistic pet care.
 Through Friends of Nikki, Donna also provides ongoing support and resources to pet parents who seek support between meetings.

-Donna and her husband, Jim, shared a canine family which has crossed to Rainbow Bridge.
+Donna and her husband, Jim, shared a canine family which has crossed to the Rainbow Bridge.
 Their beloved canines included: Ziggy, a Maltese; Nicole (aka Nikki) and Daniel, two Shih Tzus; and Doogie, a Pekingese.
 In June 2010 and February 2011, respectively, The Kahoras adopted Lilly and Tommy, two delightful Japanese Chin rescues.
 Lilly and Tommy bring joy to everyday life while Zig, Nik, Dan and Doog watch over the entire Kahora family, making sure that Friends of Nikki continues to help other grieving pet parents.
 The Friends of Nikki’s website includes Donna’s original writings about her own animal companions.